schnodo/filiverto/README.md

 filiverto is written in Python.

 ## Setup and execution
-Assuming that Python is already installed on your system, simply copy the files contained in the repository into a directory and run <code>filiverto.pyw</code>.<br/>
+Assuming that Python is already installed on your system, simply copy the files contained in the repository into a directory and from a console window run<br/>
+<code>python filiverto.pyw</code>.<br/>

+If it does not work, check the console window for error messages:
-If you haven't installed Python yet, you can download the most current version from the [Python website](https://www.python.org/downloads/). filiverto was tested with Python 3.10.
+- If you haven't installed Python yet, you can download the most current version from the [Python website](https://www.python.org/downloads/).<br/>
+filiverto was tested with Python 3.10.

-filiverto uses the xlml package, which is not part of the standard library.
-If you don't have it installed already, add it by executing this command in a console:<br/>
+- filiverto uses the xlml package, which is not part of the standard library.
+If you don't have it installed already, add it by executing this command in the console window:<br/>
 <code>pip install lxml</code>

 ## How it works